 Exchange-Set Speculative Position Limits

-Please contact Deborah Monson or the Ropes & Gray attorney who normally advises you with any questions you may have or if you would like additional information.
+Please contact Deborah A. Monson, Jeremy A. Liabo, Erin F. Conklin, Elyssa Westby or the Ropes & Gray attorney who normally advises you with any questions you may have or if you would like additional information.

-The 28 core referenced futures contracts are: Chicago Board of Trade Corn, Oats, Rough Rice, Soybeans, Soybean Meal, Soybean Oil and Wheat; Chicago Mercantile Exchange Feeder Cattle, Lean Hogs, Live Cattle and Class III Milk; Commodity Exchange, Inc. Gold, Silver and Copper; ICE Futures U.S. Cocoa, Coffee C, FCOJ-A, Cotton No. 2, Sugar No. 11 and Sugar No. 16; Kansas City Board of Trade Hard Winter Wheat; Minneapolis Grain Exchange Hard Red Spring Wheat; and New York Mercantile Exchange Palladium, Platinum, Light Sweet Crude Oil, New York Harbor ULSD, RBOB Gasoline and Henry Hub Natural Gas.
-Note that the Commission expects to propose to expand the list of core referenced futures contracts in physical commodities in the future.
+- The 25 core referenced futures contracts are Chicago Board of Trade Corn, Oats, Rough Rice, Soybeans, Soybean Meal, Soybean Oil, Wheat and KC Hard Red Winter Wheat; Chicago Mercantile Exchange Live Cattle; Commodity Exchange, Inc. Gold, Silver and Copper; ICE Cocoa, Coffee C, FCOJ-A, Cotton No. 2, U.S. Sugar No. 11 and U.S. Sugar No. 16; Minneapolis Grain Exchange Hard Red Spring Wheat; and New York Mercantile Exchange Palladium, Platinum, Light Sweet Crude Oil, New York Harbor ULSD Heating Oil, New York Harbor RBOB Gasoline and Henry Hub Natural Gas.
+Note that the Commission may expand the list of core referenced futures contracts in physical commodities in the future.

 Stay Up To Date with Ropes & Gray

 Ropes & Gray attorneys provide timely analysis on legal developments, court decisions and changes in legislation and regulations.